This game is rated PEGI 7

 8+ year-olds usually have the required skill to enjoy this game.

 Our Game Pathways reveal how 17-year-olds play this game:

 There are two difficulty options that can be selected: Normal and Hero.
 Hero difficulty doubles the incoming damage and reduces the ways to heal your character.
 Keep in mind that you can only change the difficulty at the start of the paythrough file (of which you can have 4 at a time).

 The text throughout the game is rather large and of high contrast to the background, and any text that occurs during gameplay is placed on a grey background to make it easier to read.

 Although the game is bright and colourful, there is a very shallow depth of field that might be disorienting for some players and in addition some of the puzzles are based around colour, which should be kept in mind for colourblind players.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to The Legend of Zelda: Link's Awakening or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to The Legend of Zelda: Link's Awakening in how they play or their theme.
 These are good alternative games to The Legend of Zelda: Link's Awakening.

 Our experts have hand-picked the following board games that offer a similar experience or theme to The Legend of Zelda: Link's Awakening..